Critically Endangered Turtles That Might Disappear Forever

 Mauremys mutica (yellow pond turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Mauremys mutica, commonly known as the yellow pond turtle, is a freshwater species native to East Asia.
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Mauremys mutica, commonly known as the yellow pond turtle, is a freshwater species native to East Asia.
 Known for its distinctive coloration and adaptability, this turtle inhabits a variety of aquatic environments.
-Scientific Classification Warning: You Might Spend Hours Here I’ve built the ultimate turtle and…
+Scientific Classification Warning:…

 -